ggobi/ggally/cran-comments.md

 ## Comments

-I know my vignettes are getting larger.
-Any idea on how to reduce the pdf size, even though they are visualization vignettes?
-Otherwise, if it's not a big deal, I'll keep them as is.

 All three environments have the same NOTE on package size.
 Linux has a NOTE on mis-spelled words, it is a false positive.

-All downstream authors were not contacted as the update is minor.
-Only in contact with authors who requested minor update.
+All downstream authors were not contacted as only new functions where added.
+Only in contact with authors who requested minor updates.

 Thank you for your time,
 Barret